IQSS/dataverse/doc/sphinx-guides/source/admin/integrations.rst

 It is a lightweight client-side web application built using React and relying on the Dataverse External Tool feature, allowing for easy deployment on modern integration systems.
 Currently, it supports small to medium-sized files, with plans to enable support for large files and signed Dataverse endpoints in the future.

 What kind of user is the feature intended for?
 The feature is intended for researchers, scientists and data analyst who are working with Dataverse instances and JupyterHub looking to ease the data transfer process.
+See `presentation <https://harvard.zoom.us/rec/share/0RpoN_a7HPXF9jpBovtvxVgcaEbqrv5ZBSIKISVemdZjswGxOzbalQYpjebCbLA1.y2ZjRXYxhq8C_SU7>`_ for details.

 .. _integrations-discovery: